For the latest information and advice on Coronavirus (COVID-19) outbreak:

 - Avoiding non-essential use of public transport and varying your travel times to avoid rush hour

 - Using telephone or online services to contact your GP or other essential services

 Everyone should be doing these things, but the government advises that anyone who has an increased risk of severe illness from coronavirus (COVID-19) should be strict in following these measures

-Read the government’s full guidance on social distancing
+Read the government’s full guidance on staying alert and safe (social distancing).

 Stay at home guidance